+This means that you have to have a way to speak to your audience on their terms.
 The Ford business model, where “you can have any color as long as it’s black,” is out, and businesses that can’t keep up fall by the wayside.
+The Harvard Business Review found that “organizations that don’t know what their customers want risk harming relationships and even losing them, rather than driving ongoing value for both the consumer and the organization.”
 It’s brutal, but it’s happening: Customers will go where they know they’ll be catered to.

-By creating a personalized and dynamic experience that accounts for each stage of the customer lifecycle, and then matching your offers to the appropriate customers, you dramatically increase your chances of locking in that coveted customer loyalty.
+By creating a customized and dynamic experience that accounts for each stage of the customer lifecycle, and matching your sales offers to the appropriate customers, you dramatically increase your chances of locking in that coveted customer loyalty.

 - Assess your current marketing and sales processes so you can identify which parts of the customer lifecycle are already giving contacts a personalized experience